creativecommons/global-network-strategy/GlobalNetworkStrategy-Final.md

 Network Members and Partners need to sign the Global Network Charter, to be developed by the CCGN in consultation with the global community, which defines the rights and responsibilities of Network Members and Partners.
 The current MoU structure will be eliminated, and the Charter, combined with a trademark agreement for use of the CC name, will replace it for Network Members and Partners.
 The formal process and final Charter will be defined at a later date.
 This will be the new agreement between both the individual or organization and the network, and the individual or organization with CC HQ.
 Network Members and Partners will have to renew their membership periodically every 2 years.

-### Chapters [^See why we are now using Chapters instead of Country Teams https://creativecommons.org/2017/06/16/network-strategy-whats-next/]
+### Chapters

-A Country Team is constituted by all Network Members, Partners and other contributing people and organizations working in a particular country.
+A Chapter is constituted by all Network Members, Partners and other contributing people and organizations working in a particular country.
 Contributors who are not Members may also participate in Chapters.
 How Chapters organize themselves should be determined locally, and will depend on local characteristics, preferences, needs, resources, and priorities.
 Nothing in this section is intended to limit the ability of Chapters to develop and maintain an organizational structure that could include management and coordination, governance processes, designated spokespeople, or designated subject matter leads who speak on key issues.
 Chapters may also define limits and offer guidance to members in their team as to how they can operate and speak on behalf of CC in that country.

 There may be limited circumstances where there is good reason to have more than one team within a given jurisdiction.
 The GNC will review these on a case-by-case basis.

-The CCGN establishes four basic rules that need to be adhered to by every Country Team:
+The CCGN establishes four basic rules that need to be adhered to by every CC Chapter:

 * Chapters must be open to all Network Members and Partners that are working in that country.
-(A Network Member or Partner may only be affiliated with one Country Team at a time.
+(A Network Member or Partner may only be affiliated with one CC Chapter at a time.
 However, this does not preclude them from doing projects or contributing in other countries).

-* Each Country Team will send one representative to the Global Network Council.
+* Each CC Chapter will send one representative to the Global Network Council.
 Representatives are elected for a period, likely 1 or 2 years, to be determined at a later date.

-* Each Country Team will select an individual to be responsible for coordinating and communicating on behalf of Country Team activities.
+* Each CC Chapter will select an individual to be responsible for coordinating and communicating on behalf of CC Chapter activities.
 They will serve as a point of contact for CC HQ when forwarding or responding to inquiries regarding activities in that country.
 This is analogous to the "public lead" in the current model, but each community may select their own appropriate title for the position.
 This person may be the representative to the Global Network Council but is not required to be.

 * Chapters agree to work by consensus.
 This does not mean that all members must make every decision together, or that structures of authority and decision-making cannot be established using a consensus model; it requires that teams work openly, and voices must be heard and considered before making a final decision.
 In situations of conflict, Chapters can appeal to the Global Network Council’s Dispute Resolution Committee.

-The responsibilities of the Country Team are:
+The responsibilities of the CC Chapter are:

 * Run activities and provide support to local projects.
 * Serve as a contact and information point for questions about CC.